SichengS/ShapeMoire/README.md

     ```

     Note:
-    * **The default config file is defined to train ShapeMoire**.
+    * **The default config file is defined to train ShapeMoiré**.
 For training baseline model, modify config with 'USE_BASELINE: True'.
     * For ESDNet, in order to train ESDNet-L, modify config with 'SAM_NUM:2'.